C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Around 20 minutes.
-This is the most conceptually demanding exercise of the morning, so budget accordingly and expect more questions.
+- Around 20 minutes - most conceptually demanding exercise of the morning, budget accordingly, expect more questions

-Encourage running `git log --oneline --graph --all` before and after each step.
-Seeing the hashes change is what makes rebase concrete.
+- Encourage running `git log --oneline --graph --all` before and after each step
+  - Seeing the hashes change is what makes rebase concrete

-Reassure them that a conflict during the exercise is not a mistake, it is part of the exercise. `--abort` and `reset_advanced_repo` are both safety nets.
+- Reassure: a conflict during the exercise is not a mistake, it's part of the exercise
--->
+  - `--abort` and `reset_advanced_repo` are both safety nets -->

 ---